thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/sqlite-storage-config.md

 |---

-\* –- If the number of DB files reaches *max_db_amount* and last database exceeds *size_limit*, new data will be lost until previous data be read from databases and delivered to the platform.<br>
+\* –- If the number of DB files reaches *max_db_amount* and last database exceeds *size_limit*, new data will be lost until previous data be read from databases and delivered to the platform.
+Please note: the default database filename is **data.db**.<br>

 Storage section of configuration file will look like: